-The Department for Work and Pensions holds information on those in payment of Personal Independence Payment, and publish quarterly statistics at: https://www.gov.uk/government/collections/personal-independence-payment-statistics
+The Department for Work and Pensions holds information on those in payment of Personal Independence Payment, and publish quarterly statistics on the UK Government website.

-They produce summary tables for Personal Independence Payment in Scotland based on the data that are published in these quarterly publications, and provide these to Scottish Government for publication.
+The Department for Work and Pensions produces summary tables for Personal Independence Payment in Scotland based on the data that are published in these quarterly publications, and provide these to Scottish Government for publication.